Hrittik-yadav/project2/README.md

 # New project
-This is new repository made by local systems
+This is new repository made by local systems.
+Made by Ritik Yadav